 - Application form

 List of funds that support the College Maintenance Bursaries.

-The College is able to provide up to £3,300 towards the living costs of PhD students whose original source of funding has run out.
+The College is able to provide up to £3,300 towards the living costs of PhD students whose original source of funding runs out at the end of their third year.
 This includes self and family funded students.
-Applications should be made towards the end of the ninth term of study, and funding applies to the tenth term only.
+Applications should be made towards the end of the ninth term of study.
+Funding applies for the tenth term.